-F is the letter grade assigned to students who fail to meet minimum course requirements.
+${\bf F}$ is the letter grade assigned to students who fail to meet minimum course requirements.

 W is the letter grade assigned when a student withdraws from a course/courses after the official drop/add period through the last class day of a term.
-Faculty may initiate a withdrawal and assign a grade of W on students who exceed the college/class attendance policy.
 Students must notify the Office of the Registrar of their intent to withdraw from a course, courses, or programs.